bernardlorenzoT/bernardlorenzoT/README.md

-## Hi there, I'm Bernard T. Lorenzo! 👋
+# Hi there, I'm Bernard T. Lorenzo! 👋

-I'm Bernard T. Lorenzo with a flair for coding and database management skills.
-I thrive on tackling complex problems and crafting elegant solutions.
+I'm Bernard T. Lorenzo with a flair for coding and database management.
+I enjoy solving complex problems and building elegant, efficient solutions.
 My journey in tech started when I took the BS Information Technology program.

 ---